apereo/cas/cas-server-documentation/integration/Delegate-Authentication.md

     (FacebookProfile) ProfileHelper.buildProfile(id, attributes);
 ```

-and then use it in your application.
+...and then use it in your application.